Last Updated on December 28, 2019 by Audrey Scott

 If trekking isn’t your thing or you wish to cover a bit more ground, find yourself a horse trek and head into the mountains.
 Horse trekking in Kyrgyzstan is an absolute must-do.
 If you haven’t already planned or ventured out on a day trek or multi-day ride elsewhere in the country, get your giddy up going in Karakol.

 How to do it: Destination Karakol visitor center can help make arrangements for you.
 Alternatively, you can contact Almaz at Bulak Say Horseback and Trekking.
 You can also check out other local horse trekking options at the Karakol Tourist Info Center, Ecotrek, or CBT Karakol.
-A little further afield, Jyrgalan village offers horse treks in the summer season with half, full or multi-day horse treks available (contact the Jyrgalan DMO for more details).
+A little further afield, Jyrgalan village offers horse treks in the summer season with half, full or multi-day horse treks available (contact Destination Jyrgalan for more details).

 25. Paraglide or Ski/Snowboard From 3040 Meters